idaholab/moose/modules/stochastic_tools/doc/content/modules/stochastic_tools/distributed_samples.md

 process ([fig:proc]) decreases in the distributed configuration.
 Obviously, the iterative method performs the best as only a single row of data exists at any time, thus the memory impact is negligible.
-For this reason it is recommend that the `getNextLocalRow` method of sample data retrieval be used exclusively, unless the the calculation requires the matrix.
+For this reason it is recommend that the `getNextLocalRow` method of sample data retrieval be used exclusively, unless the calculation requires the matrix.

 !media memory_total.svg style=width:100%; id=fig:total
        caption=Total memory usage for four different configurations for sample data generation.